 Filling out the FAFSA® form can be a straightforward and easy process.
-The fafsa.gov site will guide you through the application; click on the “Start A New FAFSA” button on the home page, and just follow the directions on the screen.
+Select the "START HERE" button on the home page, and just follow the directions on the screen.
 Below are some tips to help you along the way.

 Try This Resource

 The FAFSA Process graphic—Walks through the process of preparing for, completing, and submitting a FAFSA form.
 Includes info on what happens after the form is submitted.

 We strongly recommend you create an FSA ID, a username and password combination that allows you to sign your FAFSA® form electronically.
 Your FSA ID also can be used to access the myStudentAid app, sign loan contracts, and access certain information online.
 While you can get your FSA ID as you’re completing the FAFSA form online, getting it ahead of time and using it to begin your FAFSA form on fafsa.gov or on the myStudentAid mobile app cuts down on errors and delays.
 Find out how to get an FSA ID and what to do if you forgot your FSA ID.